Welcome to today's edition of the Rush 24-7 podcast.

 Don't think the people supporting Trump don't remember this.

-Don't think then they're gonna hear this, either on this program or elsewhere.
+Don't think that they're going to hear this, either on this program or elsewhere.

 Here's the second bite.